kommueller/kommueller.github.io/index.md

 # Welcome to my Website!

 This page will give you an overview of my academic work.
-Most importantly, I would like to draw your attention to the fact that the [publications list](./publications.html) features links to openly accessible versions of many of my publications.
+Most importantly, you can find links to openly accessible versions of many of my publications in the [publications list](./publications.html).

 ## Research Interests